 Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

-Learn how Final Cut NYC editor Matt Carter created a cinematic NYC narrative for Nas' video "Ugly," with the help of Filmsupply footage.
+Learn how Final Cut NYC editor Matt Carter created a cinematic NYC narrative for Nas' music video "Ugly," with the help of Filmsupply footage.

 Nas_collage